What is pancreatic cancer?

 The normal pancreas

 - A smaller number of cells in the pancreas are endocrine cells.
-These cells are arranged in clusters called islets.
+These cells are in clusters called islets.
 They make hormones like insulin that help balance the amount of sugar in the blood.

-Both the exocrine and endocrine cells of the pancreas can form tumors.
-But tumors formed by the exocrine cells are much more common.
+Both the exocrine and endocrine cells of the pancreas can form cancers.
+But cancers formed by the exocrine cells are much more common.
 When someone says that they have pancreatic cancer, they usually mean an exocrine pancreatic cancer.

 Tumors of the endocrine pancreas are much less common.
-They are known as islet cell tumors or neuroendocrine tumors and are divided into several sub-types.
-Most of these are not cancer (benign), but there are a few that are cancer.
+They are known as islet cell tumors or neuroendocrine tumors.
+There are many types, including:

 The information here refers only to exocrine cancer and ampullary cancer.
-Please see our document, Pancreatic Cancer to learn more about neuroendocrine tumors of the pancreas.
+Please see our document Pancreatic Cancer to learn more about neuroendocrine tumors of the pancreas.

-Last Medical Review: 02/15/2013
+Last Medical Review: 08/01/2014

-Last Revised: 02/03/2014
+Last Revised: 08/01/2014